School Librarianship

 School Librarianship — MLIS Career Pathway

-The school librarian impacts K – 12 student outcomes by collaborating with teachers, working directly with students, championing reading, provide information–rich learning environments, and advocating for information literacy.
+This pathway prepares students to manage libraries in all levels of K–12 schools.
+School librarians impact K–12 student outcomes by collaborating with teachers, working directly with students, championing reading, providing information-rich learning environments, and advocating for information literacy.
+They may also supervise technicians, assistants, and volunteers in the operation of K–12 libraries.

-Students will emerge with a specialization in the functions and skills necessary for employment in K – 12 schools, including information literacy pedagogy, collaboration, technology leadership, and program administration.
+Students will specialize in the functions and skills necessary for employment in K-12 schools, including information literacy pedagogy, collaboration, technology leadership, and program administration.

 – MLIS graduate